Welsh Church Commissioners: The precedent of the Church of Ireland

 When the Irish Church had been disestablished by the Irish Church Act 1869, its partial disendowment had been carried through by a Church Temporalities Commission, and it was decided to carry out the disendowment of the Church in Wales in a similar way.
 But although there were similarities between the positions of the Churches in Wales and in Ireland, there were also important differences.
 The Church of Ireland and the Church of England had been separate churches until the Acts of Union 1800, and only then united into a single “United Church of England and Ireland”.
 Their organisation and finances were therefore substantially separate, and there was a separate Board of Ecclesiastical Commissioners for Ireland which was distinct from the Ecclesiastical Commissioners in England (and Wales).
 The Church Temporalities Commission completed its functions by 1881, and was then dissolved.

 The complex position of the Church of England in Wales

-The Church in Wales, on the other hand, had formed part of the Church of England since the Middle Ages.
+The Church in Wales, unlike the Irish Church, had formed part of the Church of England since the Middle Ages.
 The four Welsh dioceses formed an integral part of the Province of Canterbury; the Welsh dioceses extended beyond the England-Wales border; some parishes in Wales formed part of English dioceses; and some parishes straddled the boundary.
 To disentangle the finances and assets of the Church in Wales from those of the Church of England would therefore take more time and effort than had been required to ascertain which assets should be retained by the Church of Ireland, when it resumed its separate identity.